Causes of Cardiovascular Events

-Medication Linked to Aortic Dissection
+Antibiotics Linked to Aortic Dissection

 Fluoroquinolones have been linked to higher than average rates of Aortic Dissection and other cardiac events in a varied and growing body of medical literature.
 Studies by the American Medical Association, and numerous medical journals, show a link between the use of fluoroquinolone antibiotics create a substantial risk for drug-induced aortic aneurysms and aortic dissections.
 The 2015 studies identify an association between these drugs and potentially fatal cardiac injuries.
 Popular fluoroquinolones include:

-Testosterone Cardiac Event Lawsuits
+Testosterone Cardiac Injury Lawsuits

 Based on a review in 2014, the U.S. Food and Drug Administration (FDA) concluded that there is a possible increased cardiovascular risk associated with testosterone use.
 Based on the findings, the FDA also required the drug manufactures to supplement the warning labels to include additional testosterone therapy side effects.

 Therapy with testosterone products has been suspected of contributing to a high risk of heart attacks, pulmonary embolus, deep vein thrombosis, and strokes.
 Specific products named include the following drugs: